Presentation of the programme

 After the first semester, students must define their mobility plan:

-- Work, Health, Environment (Lille–Laval–Brussels–Lille)
+- Work, Health, Environment (Lille–Quebec–Brussels–Lille)

 - Global Value Chains, Production Models, and Professional Relations (Lille–Buenos Aires–Madrid–Lille)